Use our facilitated enquiry sales process improvement method to bring about rapid transformation.

 - Project Reviews – These are follow-up meetings of the whole group to review the progress of each project and discuss how to deal with any unforeseen obstacles.

-The initial briefing usually takes no more than 30 minutes.
+The initial briefing usually takes between 30 and 60 minutes.

 It is normal to allow a week for everyone to complete the assessment.